MauRuRo/MSP4-CrossFitCommunityApp/README.md

 </details>

 - **Profile Information**
   This module displays the user's profile information.
-It also contains a edit button which swithces the module to an edit module for said profile information.
+It also contains an edit button which switches the module to an edit module for said profile information.
   <details>
   <summary>Profile Info</summary>